Radial nerve: Cutaneous

 The superficial branch of the radial nerve provides sensory innervation to much of the back of the hand, including the web of skin between the thumb and index finger.

 Motor

 Muscles of the posterior forearm.
-All the labelled muscles (that is, all the visible muscles except the ones on the dorsal hand and one at top left) are innervated by the radial nerve, and represent all muscles innervated by the radial nerve except for the supinator.
+All the labelled muscles (that is, all the visible muscles except the ones on the dorsal hand and one at top right) are innervated by the radial nerve, and represent all muscles innervated by the radial nerve except for the supinator.

 Muscular branches of the radial nerve: